-The scope of project for the purposes of the EA includes the components (section 5.6), physical activities (section 5.7) and federal decisions (section 5.2).
+The scope of project for the purposes of the EA includes the components (listed below), physical activities (section 5.7) and federal decisions (section 5.2).
 The proponent will consider all the components, activities and decisions identified in these sections as part of the effects assessment.